peteroupc/encoding/api/com.upokecenter.util.DataIO.md

 ### ToWriter
-    public static IWriter ToWriter​(IByteWriter output) Wraps a byte writer (one that only implements a ReadByte method) to a writer (one that also implements a three-parameter Read method.) <p>In the .NET implementation, this method is implemented as an extension method to any object implementing IByteWriter and can be called as
+    public static IWriter ToWriter​(IByteWriter output) Wraps a byte writer (one that only implements a ReadByte method) to a writer (one that also implements a three-parameter Read method.) <p>In the.NET implementation, this method is implemented as an extension method to any object implementing IByteWriter and can be called as
- follows: <code>output.ToWriter()</code> .
-If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method. </p>
+ follows: <code>output.ToWriter()</code>.
+If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method.</p>

 **Parameters:**